ansys/pysam-sysml2/doc/source/users/api/diagram-model.rst

-Working with Diagrams
+Working with diagrams
 #####################

 This section describes how to **load**, **download**, and **navigate** diagrams from your SysML v2 project using the Ansys SAM API.

-Load Diagrams
+Load diagrams
 =============

 Before interacting with diagrams, they must be loaded using the :ref:`SysML2DiagramManager <D_M_Section>` context manager.

-Basic Usage
+Basic usage
 -----------

 To load diagrams from a project and make them available for further operations like downloading: